beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 _If the environment detection needs to change in the future, there is only one place in the code to change._

-^ We want to keep the code that changes our app's behavior DRY, so if we need to update **how** we change that behavior, it doesn't have to be done in many places all over the app.
+^ We want to keep the code that changes our app's behavior DRY, so if we need to update **how** we change that behavior for each environment, it doesn't have to be done in many places all over the app.

 ^ So we want the app to check for the environment at one point only, and fully set up the configs for that environment at the same time.

-From then on, the app will run with that single collection of configs (just with different values).
+^ From then on, the app will run with that single collection of configs (just with different values).

 ---